-- 11.1 The players shall take no action that will bring the game of chess into disrepute. - 11.2 The 'playing venue' is defined as the 'playing area', rest rooms, toilets, refreshment area, area set aside for smoking and other places as designated by the arbiter.

-The playing area is defined as the place where the games of a competition are played.

-Only with the permission of the arbiter can

-- a. a player leave the playing venue. - b. the player having the move be allowed to leave the playing area. - c.
-A person who is neither a player nor arbiter be allowed access to the playing area.
+- 11.1 The players shall take no action that will bring the game of chess into disrepute. - 11.2.1 The 'playing venue' is defined as the 'playing area', rest rooms, toilets, refreshment area, area set aside for smoking and other places as designated by the arbiter. - 11.2.2 The playing area is defined as the place where the games of a competition are played. - 11.2.3 Only with the permission of the arbiter can: - 11.2.3.1 a player leave the playing venue, - 11.2.3.2 the player having the move be allowed to leave the playing area. - 11.2.3.3 a person who is neither a player nor arbiter be allowed access to the playing area. - 11.2.4 The regulations of an event may specify that the opponent of the player having a move must report to the arbiter when he wishes to leave the playing area. - 11.3.1 During play the players are forbidden to use any notes, sources of information or advice, or analyse any game on another chessboard. - 11.3.2.1 During a game, a player is forbidden to have any electronic device not specifically approved by the arbiter in the playing venue.